sinpea/CTF-Writeups/writeup-encriptify2-q9.md

 Page: https://test-project-2441139.vercel.app/login

-This is the last page of our problem.
+This is the last page of ouhttps://www.reddit.com/r/EroticHypnosis/comments/1cz6gvn/mtf_hypnosis_recommendations/r problem.
 The contestant is expected to identify how the page works and try to find a way to login and successfuly Capture The Flag!

 This page however has a few oddities.